Shooting gun up. What are the pros and cons?

 Are you going to drop the gun from your shoulder after the first shot only to raise it again for the second, for instance?
 The swing and rhythm are obviously going to be affected.
 This is a classic example of when keeping the gun firmly into the shoulder between shots will pay dividends.

 An alternative view of this stand could be when you’re presented with a pair of birds and the second is released on report.
 If the first needs to be taken quite quickly, this could be a good case for starting ‘gun up;’ if the second is a slow incomer, say, that’s going to take several seconds before it arrives at a hittable distance, you’re probably better off lowering the gun from your shoulder and then re-mounting.
 Here, holding the gun mounted while waiting for the bird can tend to make you aim at, not ahead of the target.
 (You’ll also find your arms getting tired, even with the lightest of shotguns).
+(Read more on light shotguns here.)

-And while we’re on the subject of pairs, lets have a look at how we’d tackle one of the more difficult combinations you’re likely to see in English Sporting – a high incomer followed, on report, by a high overhead bird that’s coming from behind.
+And while we’re on the subject of pairs, let’s have a look at how we’d tackle one of the more difficult combinations you’re likely to see in English Sporting – a high incomer followed, on report, by a high overhead bird that’s coming from behind.

 With the remnants of this bird dusting the hedgerows, from this point you have an option, deciding on what feels best for you.
-What I suggest is to keep the gun up and tilt your head back to look for the second bird.
+What we suggest is to keep the gun up and tilt your head back to look for the second bird.
 Then bring the muzzles back to be on the flight line of the second clay, remembering to keep them ahead of the target, wait until the bird reaches your chosen kill point and fire.

 Alternatively, you can try and turn things to your advantage.
 If the bird isn’t coming directly overhead and you’re not confident about shooting birds such as these, drop the gun and move your feet through 90° so you can take the second bird as a crosser.
 Then mount the gun, swing, and pull the trigger.
 Trying to keep the gun up while you move your stance is not really recommended – the position of the gun in your shoulder is bound to move as you do.